pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0117.md

  }
 ```

-Similarly, when enchancing a parent feature with the functionality of an optional feature one turns
+Similarly, when enhancing a parent feature with the functionality of an optional feature one turns
 to the [`ifLet`][iflet-docs] reducer operator, and we can again use familiar key path syntax to do
 this: